 The family income ceiling depends on the specific minority scheme you are applying for:

-Self-declaration of community is acceptable for some schemes, but an official income certificate is mandatory.
+Self-declaration of community is acceptable for some schemes, but an official digital income certificate is mandatory.

 5. Scholarship Amount (Exact Benefit)